FraxFinance/frax-standard-solidity/README.md

 Why: Latest code can be unstable and npm packages are typically release candidates

+### Use Proper licenses

+Proprietary: `// SPDX-License-Identifier: BUSL-1.1`

+Open and composable: TODO

 # Language Features

 ### Do not rely on via-ir to solve stack-too-deep errors